 Decades later, while working as a plant pathologist/plant breeder on the Rockefeller Foundation’s ‘Mexican Project,’ he and fellow scientist Dr. John Neiderhauser introduced Little League Baseball to Mexico.
 They did it so their sons could play organized ball.
 Late in his life Norman quipped that his greatest achievement may well have been “introducing baseball to Mexico.”

 Borlaug on wrestling and his scientific/humanitarian career: "Wrestling taught me some valuable lessons, I always figured I could hold my own against the best in the world.
 It made me tough.
 Many times, I drew on that strength.”

-Grappling Glory: Celebrating a Century of Minnesota Wrestling & Rassling,” 2005 used with expressed written consent from Bernstein Books.
+From Grappling Glory: Celebrating a Century of Minnesota Wrestling & Rassling,” 2005 used with express, written, consent from Bernstein Books.